Tigh Sgoile Loft

 We look forward to welcoming you as our guests.

-The Loft is exclusively yours for the duration of your stay and shares front door access with The Studio.
+The Loft is exclusively yours for the duration of your stay and shares our front door for access.

 There is ample car parking which is private and secure.